Today’s guest: Angraecum sesquipedale, an orchid from Madagascar

 Sofia: You fooled them for 100 years?
 How did you do that?!

 Angie: There was this famous biologist named Charles Darwin who lived in England in the 1800s.
-Back in 1862 a friend of his mailed him some of my cousins from here in Madagascar back to Darwin in England.
+Back in 1862 a friend of Darwin’s mailed him some of my cousins from here in Madagascar.
 Darwin noticed that my species of orchid has a really long nectary, the part of me that produces nectar to attract pollinators.
 Our nectary is 30 cm, or almost a foot, long!

 Darwin could not figure out what kind of insect could drink my nectar from my really long nectary.
 He predicted that it would probably be a moth with a really, really long tongue.